Pros and cons of predictive policing

 3. Advances the Justice System

-Another benefit that comes from predictive policing centers on how it advances the criminal justice system.
-Note that the practice promotes informed decision-making.
-What this means is that it not only prevents or reduces crimes but also improves both the quantity and quality of arrests, as well as support how law enforcers determine the criminal liability of suspected offenders.
+Another benefit that comes from predictive policing centers on how it can be used to improve and advance further the criminal justice system.
+This comes from the fact that it can be used to promote and enhance informed decision-making.
+What this means is that it not only prevents or reduces crimes but also improves both the quantity and quality of arrests.
+It can also support how law enforcers determine the criminal liability of suspected offenders.

-Milgram explained that prior to the introduction of data analytics in Camden, 70 to 80 percent of the arrests made in the city were for low-level crimes.
+Milgram explained 70 to 80 percent of arrests made in Camden prior to the utilization of data analytics were for level-level crimes.
 Note that the city ranked as the most dangerous city in the U.S. However, through data analytics, the city and the state, in general, began investigating and prosecuting offenders of heinous crimes, street gangs, drug and gun traffickers, and corrupt politicians.

 The Cons: Disadvantages and Limitations of Predictive Policing